-In Table A4, I regress voteValue (-1 if reject, o if abstain, 1 if approve) on a set of dummy variables which indicate the party of the politician who proposed the congressional vote, as an additional descriptive statistic for these data.
-I run this analysis separately for each party.
-Unsurprisingly, politicians are much more likely to vote in favour of proposals by members of their own party (see the highlighted coefficients diagonally).
+party.
+Unsurprisingly, politicians were much more likely to vote in favour of proposals by members of their own party (see the highlighted coefficients diagonally).
 Proposals by the more extreme parties (Polo Democrático to the left, and Centro Democrático to the right) tend to be less favoured by other politicians.
-Also, proposals which are associated with a certain author (or party) are much less favoured than proposals with no proposer attached to them.
+Also, proposals which were associated with a certain author (or party) were much less favoured than proposals with no proposer attached to them.

 Summary statistics for the left-right index, and other politician characteristics, are shown in table A5.
 Figure A6 shows the distribution of politicians across parties for those left of the median and those right of the median of this left-right index.
 Finally, the relationship between the left-right index and overall alignment with the incumbent party is shown in figure A7.
-The relationship is positive and statistically significant, however, note again that legislators from the two polar parties, the PD and the CD, which are used to estimate the left-right index, are on average those least likely to align their votes with the incumbent party.
+The relationship is positive and statistically significant, however, note again that legislators from the two polar parties, the PD and the CD, which are used to estimate the left-right index, were on average those least likely to align their votes with the incumbent party.